Teresa and Maria Milanollo: Maria Milanollo

 Maria Milanollo was born in Savigliano, close to Turin, on 19 July 1832.
-Until her untimely death in Paris (21 October 1848), she played in concerts with her sister Teresa (full name Domenica Maria Teresa), who was almost five years her senior (born in Savigliano 29 August 1827).
+Until her untimely death in Paris (21 October 1848), she played in concerts with her sister Teresa, who was almost five years her senior (born in Savigliano 29 August 1827).
 They enjoyed brilliant success in concerts in France, Germany, the Netherlands, and England.

 From the beginning Teresa was Maria's violin teacher, but, says Piero Faustini, Maria must certainly have derived benefit from the teaching of Teresa's many virtuoso instructors.
 Her official debut was on her sixth birthday in Paris in a concert where Teresa took the lead, but within a couple of years Maria became a virtually inseparable partner.
 Most of her life was taken up with long European tours, interrupted by the fatal deterioration in her health after a concert in Arlon on 22 July 1848.

 Teresa was generally conceded to be the more gifted.
 The critic Henri Blanchard wrote in the Revue de Gazette Musicale de Paris: Certainement Maria Milanollo est un phénomène musical; mais ce n'est qu'un délicieux joujou, une contrefaçon, une gentille imitation qui procède de Teresa Milanollo déjà grande artiste; et cependant Maria avec sa figure large, régulière, avec son grand œil bleu an regard assuré, semble encore plus sûre de l'avenir que sa sœur.("Certainly, Maria Milanollo is a musical phenomenon; but it is nothing more than a delicious toy, a forgery, a gentle imitation which proceeds from Teresa Milanollo, already a great artist; and nevertheless, Maria, with her large, regular build, with her big blue eyes and their assured look, seems even more sure of the future than her sister.")

 However, Maria's technique, according to Piero Faustini, despite lacking a truly individual style, often equalled Teresa's.
 In specific aspects, like articulating staccato notes, or executing clusters of notes in quick time, and in general expressions of brilliance or lightheartedness, she was unanimously considered superior, even to Teresa.